1864 Democratic National Convention: Background

 Woodblock etching political cartoon depicting a foundering Confederacy, with the possibility of being rescued by "Chicago Wreckers" (Peace Democrats from the Chicago convention).
 By Theodore Jones, Harper's Weekly, October 29, 1864.

 The Democratic Party was bitterly split over the American Civil War between the War Democrats and the Peace Democrats.
 Also making matters complicated were the factions that existed among the Peace Democrats.
 For much of the war they had been dominated by the Copperheads, led by Clement Vallandigham.
 The Copperheads declared the war to be a failure and favored an immediate end to hostilities without securing Union victory, either via re-admitting all the Confederate states with slavery intact and legally protected, or by formally recognizing the Confederacy as a sovereign nation and attempting to re-establish peaceful relationships.

 In 1863, the Peace Democrats started to splinter between the Copperheads and their more moderate members.
 Moderate Peace Democrats such as Horatio Seymour proposed a negotiated peace that would secure Union victory.
 They believed this was the best course of action because an armistice could finish the war without destroying the South.
 The Copperheads continued to advocate allowing the Confederate states to rejoin with slavery intact, however, believing that to do otherwise would merely lead to another Civil War sooner or later.

 Platform

 On the first day of the convention, a peace platform was adopted.
+The platform declared the Federal government’s prosecution of the American Civil War a “failure.”
 McClellan, the front-runner for the Democratic nomination, was personally opposed to a peace platform.
 McClellan supported the continuation of the war and restoration of the Union, but the party platform, written by Vallandigham, was opposed to this position.